 Once upon a time..

 When I was in the 2nd grade, my teacher held a contest to encourage her students to read.
 Whenever one of us completed a book, she would put a marble into the mason jar that was on our desks.
-At the end of the year, the marbles would be tallied and the winner with the most would get a pizza party for their table on the last day of school.
+At the end of the year, the marbles would be tallied and the winner with the most would get a pizza party for their desk group on the last day of school.

 There was a girl in my class who was always boasting about her reading accomplishments.
 She would proudly count her marbles out loud and comment on our meager collections, predicting her future victory.
 I didn’t like her because she had always picked on me for being awkward and dorky, so I decided that I was going to win just to spite her.